haydenbbickerton/brite_etl/README.rst

 Test just your desired python version with ``tox -e py27`` or ``tox -e py35``.
 Much faster than running all test envirornments.

 Note about testing: some of the tests require real df_cache data to run.
-The locations for the df_cache directories is defined in the pytest.ini file.
+The locations for the df_cache directories is defined in the ``setup.cfg`` file.
 When running, the tests will check to make sure the directories exist and contain files.
 If they don't those tests will be skipped, the rest of the tests should function like normal.